 What Are The Qualities of Specialty Robusta Coffee?

 If you think Robusta is the primary variety of Coffee grown in Brazil, you are wrong.
 Conilon, which is a sister variety of Robusta, is grown in equal volumes in Brazil.
 They both share similar characteristics and have similar taste profiles.
-However, when Brazil export their coffee harvest, they label both Robusta and Conilon as Robusta.
+However, when Brazil export its coffee harvest, they label both Robusta and Conilon as Robusta.

 Then we have the Amazonia Robustas, which is the only coffee globally with a Geographical Indication Tag.
 This variety of coffee is grown in the deep jungles of the Amazon Rainforest.